morefice8/ProjectLesiones/README.md

 ## How to Use
 1. **Setup**: Create the database and tables using the provided `LesionesDB` SQL script.
 2. **Data Entry**: Populate the tables with relevant data for players, injuries, treatments, and specialists.
-In the same `LesionesDB` SQL script there are already some fake data entries that cna be used for educational purposes.
+The `LesionesDB` SQL script already includes some simulated data entries that can be utilized for educational purposes.
 3. **Query**: Use the sample queries provided in `ExploratoryQueries` SQL script or write your own queries to extract insights and analyze the data.